mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - Business data: revenue, market share, etc.
         - Product data: product portfolio, features, etc.
         - Customers data: target group, reviews, etc.
-- **Application Programming Interface (API)**: APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
-For example, Morningstar's software system contains daily stock market data.
-The stock market app on your phone “talks” to this system via APIs and shows you daily stock prices on your phone.
-People interact with software through Graphical User Interfaces (GUIs) while software interacts with another software through APIs.
-    - APIs are developer friendly.
-APIs can serve as [Placeholder]-As-A-Service.
-The placeholder can be wealth management, inventory management or ride-sharing.
-Simply by writing a few lines of code, platforms can let their customers set up any services.
-APIs abstract away code and business complexity.
-I can use ACH services through API without writing code or understanding how ACH works.
-APIs can be internal or external facing.
-    - APIs consist of functions, contracts, business logic which helps scale for adoption.
-Businesses today can use APIs from other software providers without having to invest their own resources to build out capabilities.
-If I am in the business of stock data, I do not need to build a payment gateway.
-I can use Stripe's API to build my business.
-    - Business model for API is pay-as-you-go.
-Every time an API is consumed, you get charged.
-API first companies have deep moats because they are highly specialized, but can also pose risk if a bigger company enters the market.
-    - Components are derivatives of APIs.
-They are reusable objects based on API specification.
-    - API architecture is usually explained in terms of client and server.
-The application sending the request is called the client, and the application sending the response is called the server.
-    - There are different kinds of APIs: SOAP APIs, REST APIs and Websocket APIs.
-    - REST APIs are the most popular and flexible APIs found on the web today.
-The client sends requests to the server as data.
-The server uses this client input to start internal functions and returns output data back to the client.
-REST stands for Representational State Transfer.
-REST defines a set of functions like GET, PUT, DELETE, etc. that clients can use to access server data.
-Clients and servers exchange data using HTTP.
-The main feature of REST API is statelessness.
-Statelessness means that servers do not save client data between requests.
-Client requests to the server are similar to URLs you type in your browser to visit a website.
-The response from the server is plain data, without the typical graphical rendering of a web page.
-        - One software system sends a request to the API of another system and in return, the API sends the response.
-The request has a type and a payload.
-These APIs can be accessed via API keys or authentication tokens.
-        - REST uses various representation to represent a resource like text, JSON, XML but JSON is the most popular schema.
-A schema is a structure, which is defined in JSON format.
-It provides data type information for the data record fields.
-The schema defines whether a field in the record is a string, integer, floating point, or other data types.
-        - The request has a type and a payload.
-            - Type signifies what should the API do: Add something (POST), Delete something (DELETE), Update something (PUT), or Fetch something (GET).
-            - The payload contains any important information that the API needs.
-            - Some APIs also have headers, which contain the authentication information, so that only the right systems can access the APIs.
-            - This request is sent to the end-point of the API, a place on the internet where this API lives (generally URL).
-            - When API receives the request, it takes some action, generates the response, and sends back a response.
-            - A response along with the returned data also contains a status code, which signifies if the API request was fulfilled or not.
-    - It is critical to know the ins and outs of a contract.
-You don't set your house on fire to test your smoke alarm.
-You test the contract.
-This ensures your applications will work together.
-The contract is between a consumer and a provider.
-    - GraphQL is a query language that was developed specifically for APIs.
-It prioritizes giving clients exactly the data they request and no more.
-It is designed to make APIs fast, flexible, and developer-friendly.
-As an alternative to REST, GraphQL gives front-end developers the ability to query multiple databases, microservices, and APIs with a single GraphQL endpoint.
-Organizations choose to build APIs with GraphQL because it helps them develop applications faster.

 ## Further reading
 <details>